Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Nash-Bargaining-Based Models

-where $a_{ij}^k$ and $b_i^k$ are non-negative rational numbers.
-Furthermore, $b_i^k = 0$ for at least one value of $k$ so that the utility derived by $i$ from the empty bundle is zero.
+where $a_{ijk}$ and $b_{ik}$ are non-negative rational numbers.
+Furthermore, $b_{ik} = 0$ for at least one value of $k$ so that the utility derived by $i$ from the empty bundle is zero.

 Leontief utilities is a fundamental special case of non-separable piecewise-linear concave utilities under which agents want goods in specified ratios.
 It is used for modeling utilities when goods are complements.
-In this case, for each agent $i$, we are specified a set $S_i \subseteq G$ of goods she is interested in, and
+In this case, for each agent $i$, we are specified a set $S_i \subseteq G$ of goods she is interested in, and rational numbers $a_{ij} > 0$ for $j\in S_i$, and her utility is characterized as